splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 {{% expand title="{{% badge style=primary icon=user-ninja %}}**Ninja:** Improve data durability with storage extension{{% /badge %}}" %}}

 For this, we will need to validate that our distribution has the `file_storage` extension installed.
-This can be down by running the command `otelcol-contrib components` which should show results like:
+This can be done by running the command `otelcol-contrib components` which should show results like:

 {{< tabs >}}
 {{% tab title="Truncated Output" %}}